lwig-wg/terminology/draft-ietf-iotops-7228bis.md

 layer MTU.
 In this case, lightweight fragmentation formats need to be used (e.g., {{-frag-new}}).

-S1 and S2 technologies require fragmentation at the subnetwork level to support the IPv6 MTU requirement.
+S1 to S4 technologies require fragmentation at the subnetwork level to support the IPv6 MTU requirement.
 If link layer fragmentation is unavailable or insufficient, fragmentation is needed at the adaptation layer below IPv6.
 6LoWPAN fragmentation {{RFC4944}} can be used to carry 1280-byte IPv6
 packets over these technologies.

-S3 or higher technologies do not require fragmentation to support the IPv6 MTU requirement; S5 and above often create islands of higher MTU in an otherwise Ethernet-inspired L2 network.
+S10 or higher technologies do not require fragmentation to support the IPv6 MTU requirement; S12 and above often create islands of higher MTU in an otherwise Ethernet-inspired L2 network.

 ## Classes of Internet Integration {#class-Ix}